Weyl modules for equivariant map Lie superalgebras

-since $\Gamma$ respects the triangular decomposition.
+We give another equivalent way of defining the above gradation.
 Let $\Xi$ be the character group of $\Gamma$.
 This is an abelian group, whose group operation we will write additively.
-Hence 0 is the character of the trivial one dimensional representation.\\ Hence $(\g\otimes A)^{\Gamma}$ can also be written as
+Hence 0 is the character of the trivial one dimensional representation.
+If $\xi$ is a character corresponding to an irreducible representation then $-\xi$ is the character of the dual representation.
+Now $(\g\otimes A)^{\Gamma}$ can also be written as

 where $\g_{\xi}=\{x\in\g~|~\sigma(x)=\xi x\}$ and $A_{\xi}=\{a\in A~|~\sigma(a)=\xi a\}$.
-We say that $\g=\bigoplus_\xi g_\xi$ and $A=\bigoplus_\xi A_\xi$ are $\Xi$ graded and $(\g_\xi\otimes A_{\xi'})^\Gamma=0$ if $\xi'\neq-\xi$.\\ \begin{defn}(Weight Modules and Highest Weight Modules) A $(\g\otimes A)^{\Gamma}$-module $V$ is called a weight module if its restriction to $\g^{\Gamma}$ is a weight module.\\
+We say that $\g=\bigoplus_\xi g_\xi$ and $A=\bigoplus_\xi A_\xi$ are $\Xi-$ graded and $(\g_\xi\otimes A_{\xi'})^\Gamma=0$ if $\xi'\neq-\xi$. \begin{defn}(Weight Modules and Highest Weight Modules) A $(\g\otimes A)^{\Gamma}$-module $V$ is called a weight module if its restriction to $\g^{\Gamma}$ is a weight module.